supabase-community/gotrue-csharp/README.md

 - The client now more reliably emits AuthState changes.
 - There is now a single source of truth for headers in the stateful Client - the Options headers.

+New feature:

+- Added a Settings request to the stateless API only - you can now query the server instance to determine if it's got the settings you need.
+This might allow for things like a visual component in a tool to verify the GoTrue settings are working correctly, or tests that run differently depending on the server configuration.

 Implementation notes:

 - Test cases have been added to help ensure reliability of auth state change notifications